-&lt;sup>1PSC 101 completes this requirement at 4 credits.
+1PSC 101 completes this requirement at 4 credits.
 If you choose the HIST option, complete HIST 101 or 111 in the 2nd semester and HIST 102 or 217 in the 4th semester.

-&lt;sup>2Only BIOL 122 Desert Plants completes this requirement at 3 credits and is only offered in the spring semester.
+2Only BIOL 122 Desert Plants completes this requirement at 3 credits and is only offered in the spring semester.

-&lt;sup>3When completing the International Languages portion of the special program requirements, you must complete two courses from the same language.
+3When completing the World Languages portion of the special program requirements, you must complete two courses from the same language.